Pre-Conception: Hepatitis B and Hepatitis C Screening

-Infection with the hepatitis B virus causes an inflammation of the liver.
-People with acute hepatitis B may have symptoms such as fatigue, nausea, and jaundice.
-Most people will get better without any intervention, but about 1% to 3% become carriers.
+Infection with hepatitis viruses causes inflammation of the liver.
+People with acute hepatitis B or hepatitis C may have symptoms such as fatigue, nausea, and jaundice.
+Most people will get better without any intervention, but some may develop a chronic infection.
 Some of those chronically infected will have progressive liver damage that can lead to liver cancer and death.

-The hepatitis B screening test is called hepatitis B surface antigen.
-It detects a protein produced by the virus and can detect a hepatitis B infection even before it is causing symptoms.
-If a woman who is considering getting pregnant tests positive for hepatitis B, she should talk to her health care provider about how long she should wait to allow the infection to resolve before becoming pregnant.
+Hepatitis B: the hepatitis B screening test is called hepatitis B surface antigen.
+It detects a protein produced by the virus and can detect a hepatitis B infection even before it causes symptoms.
+If a woman who is considering getting pregnant tests positive for hepatitis B, she should talk to her healthcare practitioner about how long she should wait to allow the infection to resolve before becoming pregnant.

 It is important to detect active hepatitis B infections in pregnant women because newborns are especially vulnerable to developing chronic infection; up to 90% of those who become infected with hepatitis B in utero will become carriers.
 If a hepatitis infection is detected in a pregnant woman, she can be monitored and the baby can receive treatment at birth to minimize the risk of it developing hepatitis B.